Way of the Li Family: Baopuzi

 Ge Hong's 317 Baopuzi ("Master Who Embraces Simplicity") has the oldest extant references to the Way of the Li Family.
 They occur in a context (chapter 9, Daoyi 道意The Meaning of "the Way") where Ge argued against many ancient customs of Chinese folk religion, including shamanism and sacrifices.
-He explained his personal "conviction that ghosts and gods have no power" and dismissed all sacrifices to temple gods as useless (Ware 1966: 158).
+He explained his personal "conviction that ghosts and gods have no power" and dismissed all sacrifices to temple gods as useless.

 Three consecutive Baopuzi passages discuss the Way of the Li Family.
-The first contrasts heterodox yaodao (妖道, "demonic cults") that sacrificed animals to gods believed to enjoy their blood with the Daoist Lijia dao (李家道) that prepared profligate chu "Kitchen" communal banquets (Stein 1979: 56).
+The first contrasts heterodox yaodao (妖道, "demonic cults") that sacrificed animals to gods believed to enjoy their blood with the Daoist Lijia dao (李家道) that prepared profligate chu "Kitchen" communal banquets.
 The second passage traces the Way of the Li Family's origins to a diviner and healer named Li A (李阿, fl.
 229-252), originally from Shu (present-day Sichuan Province), whose extraordinary longevity earned him the epithet Li Babai (李八百, Li Eight-Hundred[-Years-Old]).
 In the lengthy third passage, Ge Hong describes a contemporary charlatan healer named Li Kuan (李寬).
 Many people identified him as Li A, and he had over a thousand devoted followers, yet died while praying to heal himself from a plague.

 The first passage about the Lijia dao praises the Daoist school for not practicing blood sacrifice but blames it for holding extravagant communal feasts.

 There are more than a hundred bogus Ways (yaodao 妖道) that rely on slaughtering living things and feeding their blood [to ghosts and spirits].
 Only the Way of the Li clan (Lijia dao 李家道), with its nonparticipation [in such cults], is slightly different.
 But, although it does not butcher victims, whenever it holds its blessing feasts (fushi 福食) there are no limits; in the provisions they buy in the markets they strive for the most sumptuous, and they insist on buying the choicest and rarest items.
 Several dozen people sometimes do the kitchen work.
 The expenses are high.
-Such practices, too, are not quite purely disinterested, and they ought to be included among those which are forbidden (tr.
-Campany 2002: 215).
+Such practices, too, are not quite purely disinterested, and they ought to be included among those which are forbidden.